pranjalpokharel7/pranjalpokharel7.github.io/content/posts/thank-you.md

 To **Krishna Upadhyaya**, for demonstration of how to walk a thin-line between hostel expulsion and legendary programmer status.
-Fiercest supporter of Pulchowk IT Community from outside the college, and our one time sponsor for CP contest.
+Fiercest supporter of Pulchowk IT Community from outside the college, and our one time sponsor for CP contest (more on that some other day).

 To **Sandesh Bhusal**, for giving me an ideal to strive for.
 You are the ghost I am chasing and someone whom I want to make proud.
-Here's to hoping I buckle down, stop complaining about engineering life and what not, and never stop walking.
+Here's to hoping I buckle down, stop complaining about engineering life, and never stop walking.
 Cheers!